-Material costs were the driving expense behind all management actions for roof rats regardless of the tactic used (Fig. 3).
-Material costs were exorbitantly high for the IPM program used in Trial 1, while bait station plots exhibited the lowest total costs.
-When relating costs across a two-year management program, we again see that bait station plots are less expensive and that material costs are the primary expense for both management actions (Fig. 4).
+Supply costs were the driving expense behind all management actions for roof rats regardless of the tactic used (Fig. 6).
+Supply costs were exorbitantly high for the IPM program used in Trial 1 (a 6-month study), while bait station plots exhibited the lowest total costs.
+When relating costs across a two-year management program, we again see that bait station plots were less expensive and that supply costs were the primary expense for both management actions (Fig. 7).
 However, we noted little difference in costs between bait station and IPM programs during the second year of the management plan, suggesting that long-term costs would likely be similar between the two management plans.